Want more skin care? Join the Beauty Group on Facebook.

 The publicist began to try out every product, oil, serum, and supplement people said had worked for their POD.
 Some were successful; some (like apple-cider vinegar and tea-tree oil) were not.
 Eventually, she found what works for her: avoiding topical steroids, steering clear of fluoride in dental products, removing products with sodium lauryl sulfate (SLS) from the rotation, and eliminating other known irritants like essential oils and other fragrances (like citral, linalool, and geraniol).
 Hydrating and anti-inflammatory ingredients are key.

 Below, a detailed look at how Córdova keeps her POD at bay, including a $10 retinol, the antioxidant serum she uses instead of vitamin C, and the cleanser she has used for years.

-“It’s not the most glamorous cleanser, but when I was deep diving for POD relief, this cleanser was the most mentioned.
+“It’s not the most glamorous cleanser, but when I was deep-diving for POD relief, this cleanser was the most mentioned.
 It’s like the Canadian equivalent to Cetaphil, minus the parabens.
-When you go to reviews, the most used term is ‘perioral dermatitis.’
-I really believe this product has done the most to keep my POD at bay.
-Whenever I’ve tried to switch to other cleansers I notice that bumps start to appear.
+When you go to reviews, the most used term is perioral dermatitis.
+I really believe this product has done the most to keep my POD at bay — spending four years together with this cleanser makes this the longest relationship I’ve ever had.
+Whenever I’ve tried to switch to other cleansers, I notice that bumps start to appear.
 It is magic.
-I rinse with this cleanser for at least one minute.”
+I rinse with it for at least one minute.”